On the ward

 Your medical care is not the only thing that is important to us – providing you with healthy nutrition during your hospital stay is also one of our priorities.

 You will be asked for your meal preferences by our menu assistants on all wards.
 Please inform the nursing staff if you have any allergies, dietary requests or aversions to certain foods.
-This information will be entered into our meal ordering program If you require a special diet not listed in our ordering program, please ask the nursing staff to contact our dietary services.
+This information will be entered into our meal ordering program.
+If you require a special diet not listed in our ordering program, our nursing staff will contact our dietary services.

-You will be given your menu in person by a menu assistant.
-Each ward also keeps some reserve menus for patients admitted later during the day or not present during mealtime.
+Each ward also keeps some reserve meals for patients admitted later during the day or not present during mealtime.
 On the day of your discharge, you will be given breakfast.
-Should you be discharged after lunch, you can avail yourself of the catering offered in the visitor’s coffee shops and the cafeteria of the University Medical Center (building 304).
-Of course, these are also open to family members, visitors and anyone accompanying you.
+Should you be discharged after lunch, you can avail yourself of the catering offered in the coffee shops, bistro (building 605) and the cafeteria of our University Medical Center (building 304).
+Of course these are also open to visitors and anyone accompanying you.

 - Visiting our patients